jamesgpearce/confess/README.md

 # confess.js

-A small script library that uses [PhantomJS 1.2](http://www.phantomjs.org/) to headlessly analyze web pages.
+A small script library that uses [PhantomJS 1.2](http://www.phantomjs.org/) (or later) to headlessly analyze web pages.

 One useful application of this is to enumerate a web app's resources for the purposes of creating a cache manifest file to make your apps run offline.
 So